Pitt waiting on Penn State for answer on football series

 "I've been in as much contact as I can with Sandy, who I have a lot of respect for, tremendous leader, tremendous mentor, tremendous friend to me.

-"We have an agreement before them, but it has not been signed."
+"We have an agreement before them (presented during last football season), but it has not been signed."

 Reached for comment, a Penn State spokesman said, "Sandy is traveling and does not have a comment at this time."

+Before the Fiesta Bowl in December, Barbour told reporters she met with Lyke about the series when the Panthers came to State College in September, but nothing was resolved.

+"There has been no progress at this point in time," Barbour said.

 Pitt and Penn State will play Sept.
 8 at Heinz Field in the third of a four-game series that was negotiated by former Pitt athletic director Steve Pederson in 2011.
-The teams have split the first two games, with Pitt winning in 2016 and Penn State prevailing in the rematch last season.
+The teams have split the first two games, with Pitt winning in 2016 and Penn State prevailing last season.

 The series, which was discontinued from 2001-2015, will end after next year's game at Penn State, which will be the 100th between the schools.